chrisbloecker/tsm-oauth-py/README.md

 You also need [flask](https://pypi.org/project/Flask/) and [requests](https://pypi.org/project/requests/).
 Install those libraries with `pip install --user flask requests`.
-If everything is set up, you can run the app with `flask run`.
+If everything is set up, you can run the app with `flask run --port 5000` and then access it at `http://localhost:5000`.

 You are encouraged to use a virtual environment, for example with `pipenv`, but you don't have to.